wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 I am inspired by [Buster Benson's Codex Vitae](https://github.com/busterbenson/public/blob/master/Codex.md) -- a personal collection of life philosophies, lessons learned, and personal influences.
 And also by how Dad keeps a massive Word document; his own Master Document that contains his life thoughts and documentation about household stuff.
 I thought I'd jump on board, too.

-This will be a living, breathing document.
+This will be a living document.
 Rough?
 Unpolished?
-Definitely, for now at least.
-But I'll be returning to this regularly.
+Definitely -- especially in the beginning.
+Some sentences may be half-baked or end abruptly when you read this, but I'll be returning to this regularly.

 ## Where am I in life as I write this?

 I am 22.
-It's been a year since I've graduated from college.
-And three months since I've left the bird's nest at the university design lab.
-And at this very moment (June 2017), I am on the job hunt.
-I moved back home to San Jose after years of living in San Diego for school.
-You could say that I'm in a reflective moment.
+It's been a year since I've graduated from college, and three months since I've left the bird's nest at the university design lab.
+It's now June 2017.
+I've jumped into another bird's nest -- my hometown of San Jose -- after years of living in San Diego for school.
+While I wouldn't say this was exactly as I had planned (my wish would be to say that I have a swanky new job and/or a gradudate school offer), I think it would be good to take this as an opportunity to reflect and grow.
+Creating this Codex Vitae is one way I hope to accomplish that.

 ## Table of Contents